agh-cs-imbeciles/argo-otel/README.md

 4. `tempo/tempo-app.yml` – Grafana Tempo configuration.

-Below most important properties: - `server` - kubernetes server addresss argo and other applications are deployed on. - `repoURL` - repository containing application which Argo CD actively observes in order to update demo application. - `targetRevision` - commit or branch Argo CD currently tracks.
+Below most important properties: - `server` - kubernetes server addresss that Argo and other applications are deployed on. - `repoURL` - repository containing application which Argo CD actively observes in order to update demo application. - `targetRevision` - commit or branch Argo CD currently tracks.

 ### Other configuration